 Additional boiler blowdown occurs during maintenance as needed based upon operating judgement.
 Boiler blowdown maintenance procedures include opening the block valve for approximately 15-20 seconds.
 The boilers are drained annually for maintenance and/or to remove condensation from inactive boilers.

 Table 1 below provides a monthly average and peak flow summary for all boiler blowdown discharges based on flow meter data.
+Figure 1 depicts the boiler blowdown discharge for the reporting period.

 2.2 Cooling Tower Blowdown